 Aurora Table with Maple

 Maple (above) is a hard wood that is smooth to the touch with a tighter grain than Oak.
-The advantage of Maple is that it has a silky look that is very smooth and in the case of Brown Maple, is in the more economical price range of hard woods.
+The advantage of Maple is that it has a silky look that is very smooth.
+The undertone and tight grain of the wood may cause some variation in stain color.
+If you’d like to know which stain options are popular and recommended for Maple woods, our team at Steiner’s Amish Furniture is here to equip you with all the helpful knowledge we can.

 Brown Maple